Third Grade

 Technology

 While third graders take large leaps in building and expanding upon skills developed in the first and second grades related to creativity, communication, and research, they also venture deeply into programming with tools such as Scratch and digital citizenship lessons from the Common Sense K-12 Digital Citizenship Curriculum.
-Third graders are taught multi-tasking techniques and are able to collect, analyze, process, and display data with digital graphing tools.
+Third graders are taught multitasking techniques and can collect, analyze, process, and display data with digital graphing tools like Google Sheets.
 Students also learn to create and print 3-D designs with Tinkercad software.
-Elective after-school programs offer third through fifth grade students the opportunity to dive deeper into robotics and programming with Lego Mindstorms.
+Working collaboratively with the Lower School librarian, students actively participate in research stations to demonstrate and practice their research skills.
+Third-grade students explore the world of robotics using Lego Mindstorms.
+Additionally, students create animations to display their creativity.
+Elective after-school programs offer third through fifth-graders the opportunity to dive deeper into robotics and programming with Lego Mindstorms.

 Theme Studies, Social Studies, History

-The year-long theme of third grade is the study of three cultural groups who lived in the Chesapeake Bay during the 17th century.
-Students learn about native people of the Eastern Woodlands, English colonists, and enslaved West Africans.
-This study provides the context to explore the ways in which environments, values, and colonization shape how cultures meet their basic needs.
+The year-long theme of third grade is the study of three cultural groups who lived in Maryland during the 17th century.
+Students learn about Indigenous Americans, English colonists, and enslaved West Africans.
+The culture of West Africa is explored to add a deeper context to the lives of enslaved Africans.
+This study focuses on the ways in which environments, values, and colonization shape how cultures meet their basic needs.
 The students venture into the woods on campus to create survival tools and shelters, while field trips enrich the curriculum.
-In addition, each spring our third graders are guided through hands-on experiences such as: cooking succotash with venison and a West African stew, and making candles, paper, cornhusk dolls, ink, and quill.
+In addition, students meet weekly to explore hands-on crafts from the three cultural groups.